SoftwareStudios/Product_Landing_Page/README.md

 # Product_Landing_Page
 A product landing page developed in HTMl and CSS using flexbox.
-(Still trying to get my head around it).

 ## Additions

-- 75% of HTML layout and some CSS for navigation.
+- Layout with flexbox - 26 May 2023
+- Fonts and color scheme (not sure on this choice of font yet) - 30 May 2023

 ## Future Features

-- Banner image
-- Style
-- More flexbox
+ - Add JavaScript to elements
+ - Responsive on mobile devices